 Mophead and Lacecap Hydrangeas are some of the best known.

-Mopheads (or Hortensia Hydrangeas as they are sometime known) such as Hydrangea 'King George' have large, rounded flower heads made up of mainly sterile flowers.
+Mopheads (or Hortensia Hydrangeas as they are sometime known) such as Hydrangea 'Princess Diana' have large, rounded flower heads made up of mainly sterile flowers.

 Lacecaps are distinctly different, with more flattened flower heads that have a cluster of small fertile flowers at the centre which are surrounded by an outer ring of showy, large, sterile blooms.